learn-co-curriculum/dsc-ID3-trees-lab/README.md

 # Wind:, 0.0161116063701896
 ```

-We see here that the outlook attribute gives us the highest value for information gain, hence we choose this for creating a split at root node.
-So far we have our root node looking as below:
+We see here that the outlook attribute gives us the highest value for information gain, hence we choose this for creating a split at the root node.
+So far, we've built the following decision tree:
 <img src='images/outlook.png'  width ="650"  >

 ## Second iteration

 Since the first iteration determines what split we should make for the root node of our tree, it's pretty simple.
-Now, we move down to the second level, and start finding the optimal split for each of the nodes on this level.
+Now, we move down to the second level and start finding the optimal split for each of the nodes on this level.
 The first branch (edge) of three above that leads to the "Sunny" outcome.
-Check for temperature, humidity and wind attributes to see which one provides the highest information gain.
+Of the temperature, humidity and wind attributes, find which one provides the highest information gain.

 Follow the same steps as above.
-Remember, we have 6 positive and 1 negative examples in the "sunny" branch.
+Remember, we have 6 positive examples and 1 negative example in the "sunny" branch.

 ```python